 - Pie Chart

 Infographics are normally used to convey a narrative.
-They combine icons, simplified illustrations, minimal text and data visualisations to engage the audience to follow a story.
-It is very common to see infographics communicating with non-academic audiences due to their simplicity: they are very efficient in transforming complex information to primarily visual messages, making it perfectly understandable.
+They combine icons, simplified illustrations, minimal text and data visualizations to engage the audience to follow a story.
+It is very common to see infographics communicating with non-academic audiences due to their simplicity.
+Indeed, they are very efficient in transforming complex information to primarily visual messages, making it perfectly understandable.
 Use them in posters, websites, brochures or articles.
-They also present themselves as a good option for researchers to summarize their research and communicate it to peers without the formalities of a journal article.
+They are also a good option to summarize your research and communicate it to peers without the formalities of a journal article.

 Types of infographics: